-Marketable securities were \$960,000 and \$1,125,000 at November 30, 2009 and 2008, respectively.
+Marketable securities, consisting of variable rate demand notes, were \$1,132,000 and \$960,000 at November 30, 2010 and 2009, respectively.
 During 2008, the Company purchased variable rate demand notes.
 The interest rate on these variable rate demand notes resets every seven days to adjust to current market conditions.
 The Company can redeem these investments at cost at any time with seven days notice.
 Therefore, the investments are held at cost, which approximates fair value, and are classified as short-term investments on the accompanying consolidated balance sheets.
 The Company holds these investments as available for sale.